 Bridging finance has become a very popular way for individuals and businesses to raise money in the UK.
-The amount lent out through bridging in 2011 was £750m and this has increased five-fold to £4 billion in 2016, explains the Bridging Loan Hub.
+The amount lent out through bridging in 2011 was £750m and this has increased five-fold to £4 billion in 2016, explains Octagon Capital.

-This type of short term finance appeals to the high-risk and high-return nature of starts-ups and it can allow business owners to get the funds they need to capitalize on a business opportunity.
+Bridging finance is a type of short term finance appeals to the high-risk and high-return nature of startups and it can allow business owners to get the funds they need to capitalize on a business opportunity.

 What is a bridging loan?

 Companies apply for a bridging loan as a way to ‘bridge the gap’ between the purchase of something that has a strict deadline.
 It is a way to get a quick injection of cash and capitalize on an opportunity that you could lose because it is time sensitive.
 Once you have used the finance and generated significant income through sales or an exit strategy, you can then find yourself in a better position to repay the loan.

 Loans are always secured on the property, offices or a business so if the borrower fails to keep up with repayments, their security is at risk of repossession.

 Example: Business XYZ is a start-up growing very fast and they need to borrow large sum in order to meet their orders, take on new premises and hire more staff.
 By borrowing £200,000 through a bridging loan, they are able to take on new employees and meet customer demand by securing the loan on their new bigger office.
 Six months later, they make over £1 million revenue through their recent investment.
 They repay their bridging loan and find themselves in a strong financial position.